The Hidden Uncertainty in a Neural Networks Activations

 \subsubsection{Model Training}

-For the regression prediction, we train a multilayer perceptron with 50 hidden units and 4 hidden layers until convergence.
+For the regression prediction, we train a multilayer perceptron with 100 hidden units and 4 hidden layers until convergence.
 We then extract latent activations $z$ from the penultimate layer and train a \ac{cnf} conditioned on the predictions of the multilayer perceptron over the whole training data.
+The \ac{cnf} is based on GLOW~\cite{kingma2018glow} and consists of 4 layers with GLOW coupling blocks, each conditioned on the regression preduction, and random permutations.
 Since our training data is relatively small (750 samples), we do not use minibatches in both trainings.

 For the ensemble, we take the same perceptron architecture and train 10 models with different random seeds.